 You may respond and pay for your lunch via PayPal

 La Crosse, WI 54602-0363

-You may include any special dietary considerations along with your RSVP.
+Please include special dietary considerations with your rsvp.

 Speaking of Democracy

 Join the Conversation at the LWV Book Club